 For all amended tax return filers: You must submit a signed copy of your original tax return (Form 1040, 1040A, or 1040EZ) and a copy of the amended tax return (1040X).
 This is the only instance where you may submit a tax return.

-Parents and/or students that filed a joint tax return and are separated/divorced, should contact our office for further instructions
+Contributors (Parents/Guardians) and/or students that filed a joint tax return and are separated/divorced, should contact the financial aid office for further instructions.

 The Higher Education Act allows a financial aid administrator to make dependency overrides on a case-by-case basis for students with unusual circumstances for one academic year at a time.
-None of the conditions following singularly or in combination qualify as unusual circumstances meriting a dependency override: parental refusal to contribute to a student’s education; parental unwillingness to provide information on the FAFSA or for verification; parents do not claim the student as a dependent for income tax purposes; student demonstrates total self-sufficiency.
+None of the conditions following singularly or in combination qualify as unusual circumstances meriting a dependency override: contributor (parent/guardian) refusal to contribute to a student’s education; contributor (parent/guardian) unwillingness to provide information on the FAFSA or for verification; contributor (parents/guardians) do not claim the student as a dependent for income tax purposes; student demonstrates total self-sufficiency.
 Documented cases may qualify for consideration.
-Students that may have a qualifying unusual circumstance must request a “Dependency Status Appeal Form” from the UMA Financial Aid Office.
+Students that may have a qualifying unusual circumstance must request a “Unusual Circumstances Appeal Form” from the UMA Office of Financial Aid.